jhu-dvrk/video_collection_tools/README.md

 ## Configuration

 The application reads from a `config.json` file in the working directory.
+A JSON schema is provided in `share/video_recorder.schema.json` for validation and IDE support.

 Example `config.json`:
 ```json